-- a) the cost of acquisitions of heritage assets - b) the value of heritage assets acquired by donation - c) the carrying amount of heritage assets disposed of in the period and the proceeds received, and - d) any impairment recognised in the period
+a) the cost of acquisitions of heritage assets

+b) the value of heritage assets acquired by donation

+c) the carrying amount of heritage assets disposed of in the period and the proceeds received, and d) any impairment recognised in the period

-The council has set a de minimus level in respect of the recognition of heritage assets of $\pounds 10k$.
+The Council has set a de minimus level in respect of the recognition of heritage assets of $\pm 10,000$ .

-The council carries out a regular review of its assets and apart from the Dreamland amusement park, cinema complex and vintage rides, has identified a relatively small amount of Heritage Assets, mainly the artefacts held at the council's museums.
+The Council carries out a regular review of its assets and apart from the Dreamland amusement park, cinema complex and vintage rides, has identified a relatively small amount of Heritage Assets, mainly the artefacts held at the Council's museums.